Blog

 • Ease of maintenance

-Some engines that I like that will make 1000whp on E85 are
+Some engines that I like that will make 1000whp on E85, and have both ZF 8HP and Quaife Sequential adapter solutions available are

 • Ford Coyote V8 (Turbocharged or Supercharged)